 Please note that some of these terms are only for North America, as the English and Europeans have their own terminology.
 The same word does not always have the same meaning.

 When the invitation mentions Black Tie, Black Tie Preferred, Full Dress, Le Smoking, or Smoking for an evening formal event, then your host is providing an elegant affair and expects you to dress accordingly.

 No matter which term is used, any black tie event requires a tuxedo.

 Tuxedo is an American term; it is known as evening dress throughout the rest of the English-speaking world.
 Much like a fine champagne served at a formal event, there are exact specifications that make the traditional tuxedo the genuine article.

-There are six components of a true tuxedo.
 When renting or purchasing a tuxedo, make sure the complete set is presented and available for the suit.

 - Black Evening Jacket: This short evening jacket is the standard in black tie events because the tailcoat has fallen out of favor in modern times.
 It is typically single-breasted and should have upward sweeping peaked lapels.
 A shawl collar is also acceptable, but a rarely recommended because it does not accentuate shoulders and height as peaked lapels do.
 The facing or exposed side of the lapel should be a glossier material than the rest of the suit.
 The single breasted jacket is the best option for comfort because its openness.
 The double-breasted evening jacket buttons over the cummerbund, or could allow the wearer to forgo the cummerbund altogether.